OvernightAU/Experimental-RoleExample/readme.txt

-This is the mod template, here is a basic usage guide:
+# Mod Template Usage Guide

+## Basic Usage Guide

+This document provides a basic guide for using the mod template effectively.
+Please read through it carefully to ensure you understand the key points and best practices.

+### Using Directives

-Only the first/default script file should have using directives.
-The "first/default" refers to the script executed initially.
+- **Only the first/default script file should have using directives.**
+  - The "first/default" script refers to the one executed initially.
-It's theoretically possible to use using directives throughout, but it's not recommended.
-Doing so would make them global, leading to duplication.
+  - It's possible to use using directives throughout all scripts, but this is not recommended.
+  - Using directives globally can lead to duplication and other issues.

+### Roslyn Compiler Limitations

-There are additional limitations related to the Roslyn compiler, so refer to their documentation if you encounter difficulties.
+- There are additional limitations related to the Roslyn compiler.
+- If you encounter difficulties, please refer to the Roslyn documentation for detailed information and troubleshooting.

+### Harmony Patching

-You can utilize Harmony Patching, but be aware that on older devices, its effectiveness may be limited.
+- You can utilize Harmony Patching in your mod.
+- Be aware that on older devices, Harmony Patching may have limited effectiveness.

+### Mod Image Resolution

-Your mod image resolution should be 512x512.
-If it exceeds this resolution, it might not fit properly within the mod box.
+- Ensure your mod image resolution is **512x512** pixels.
+  - If the image exceeds this resolution, it might not fit properly within the mod box.

+### Loading External Assets

-When loading external assets, remember:
+- When loading external assets, remember the following:
-There is a basic example of how to load files, you need to load them from the mod zip instead of using assembly load.
+  - You need to load files from the mod zip instead of using assembly load.
-You cant directly use System.IO, so use the zip wrapper.
+  - Direct use of System.IO is not allowed, so use the zip wrapper provided.
-For faster code, you can preload them.
+  - For faster code execution, consider preloading your assets.

+## Contribution

+Feel free to contribute to this guide or the mod template itself.
+Contributions help improve the quality and usability for everyone.

+---

+Thank you for using the mod template!
+If you have any questions or need further assistance, please don't hesitate to ask.